Global leadership exchange

 Senior public sector leaders

-The China Reciprocal Program is designed for senior public sector leaders with responsibility for policy, strategy or organisational leadership.
+The China Reciprocal Program is designed for senior public sector leaders at deputy level or above with responsibility for policy, strategy or organisational leadership.
 It is suited to those seeking to deepen their understanding of governance systems and public administration through reciprocal exchange and professional dialogue.

 Participating in a reciprocal exchange